 Well, that’s why any savvy client will know about this quirk in copyright law, so if you don’t have a provision allowing for this in your freelance contract, expect the client to ask you to sign their version of a copyright release at some point down the line.

-Plus, it's in your best interest to proactively address this in your freelance contract (like I do with my template).
-You don't want your new client to feel like you're trying to pull a fast one on them.
+Plus, it’s in your best interest to proactively address this in your written agreement with a client (like I do with my template).
+You don’t want your new client to feel like you’re trying to pull a fast one on them.

 Short and simple will do, all you need is to establish clear ownership transfer of the work you create—after you’re paid for creating it.